What Is Book Banning, and How Does It Affect Society?

 What is the process of getting a book banned?

-While policies like the Comstock Act sound outdated today, censorship of books in the United States never went away.
-And if the current surge in attempts to ban books is any indication, it’s not going anywhere anytime soon.
-But the term “book banning” isn’t the most accurate way to describe what happens when parents, community members, organizations or school board members decide that certain groups shouldn’t be permitted to access a book.
+The term book banning isn’t the most accurate way to describe what happens when parents, community members, organizations or school board members decide that certain groups shouldn’t be permitted to access a book.

 “What people do is bring a challenge against a book,” Knox explains.
 “Generally, this is done by filling out a ‘request for reconsideration’ form with their public institution—usually a public library or public school.
 And that starts the process of having the book reconsidered.
 Books are really only banned if they are removed.”